shangfucheng/cse29_challenge/README.md

 ## Part 1: Debugging the Given Code

 ### Problem Description
-You are given a piece of code that is intended to print out all alphabet characters from 'a' to 'z' inclusive.
+You are given a piece of code in `debug.c` that is intended to print out all alphabet characters from 'a' to 'z' inclusive.
 However, there are some issues with the code preventing it from functioning correctly.
 Your task is to debug the code and ensure it prints out the correct characters.

 ### Debugging Steps
 1. **Identify the Issue**: Start by carefully reading through the code to identify any obvious errors or logical mistakes.
 There are only 26 characters in alphabet, why the array has size of 27?